 Occasionally, I have moments when I want to run away.
-It’s not that I want to pack everything up and go off the grid.
-When the urge to run comes up, I now realize that it is a feeling I get when I want to avoid something or someone.
+I don’t want to pack everything up and go off the grid.
+When the urge to run comes up, I now realize it is a feeling I get when I want to avoid something or someone.
 In my head, I feel like running away will make the uncomfortable feeling go away.
 Avoidance shows up in a few ways.
-For example, some people say that they feel like they want to simply sleep through it.
+For example, some people say that they feel like they want to sleep through it.
 I know the feeling well.

 Running away is about control

-For me, when the urge strikes to run away, it is usually about something that I cannot control.
+When the urge strikes to run away, it is usually about something I cannot control.
 Learning that I cannot control everything has been a big chunk of my personal development journey.
 Accepting “what is” takes conscious effort.
 I admit that I sometimes feel weak when I step into acceptance.
 I used to feel like I was giving up or giving in.
 It felt natural to challenge everything.

 Acceptance does not equal weak

 Acceptance does not mean that I am weak.
-It only means that when the urge to run away or avoid a situation comes up, I now understand that when I face a situation for what it is, the faster I can move on.
-Looking back, I see where I wasted a lot of energy struggling to control situations that I could have let go.
+It only means that when the urge to run away or avoid a situation comes up, I now understand that when I face a situation for what it is, I can move on faster.
+Looking back, I see where I wasted a lot of energy struggling to control situations I could have let go of.
 A lot of my self-worth was wrapped up in my need for control.
 When you really think about it, fighting something that is out of your control is a waste of precious energy.
-Focusing my energy on things that move me towards my goals is more empowering than wasting energy on that which is out of my control.
+Focusing my energy on things that move me toward my goals is more empowering than wasting energy on those that are out of my control.

 Self-awareness and practice

 It takes self-awareness to identify the moments when I want to run away.
-When that feeling hits me, I take a deep breath, and I allow myself to feel what is coming up for me and why.
-If the situation is really out of my control, I let it go.
+When that feeling hits me, I take a deep breath and allow myself to feel what is coming up for me and why.
+If the situation is out of my control, I let it go.
 It’s not like it magically disappears.
 I have learned to think about things in my life that make me happy or people that bring me joy.
-I remind myself that running towards something I want is a much better choice than running away from something I don’t want.
-Trust me, this takes practice.
+I remind myself that running toward something I want is a much better choice than running away from something I don’t want.
+Trust me; this takes practice.
 Lots and lots of practice, and I get to practice it a lot!